 Whether you’re allowed to set your own working hours or they are non-negotiable, it’s important to stick to a routine.
 If you have a set schedule, be sure to stick to those exact hours without working overtime.
 Anything extra, and you’ll end up making mistakes and rushing work as you’ll be eager to get home, which is neither productive for yourself or the company.

-While you need to have set working hours, it’s important to leave work where it is and not cave into doing any at home (even if it is replying to a quick email).
-With such advanced technology, it can be hard to switch off and refrain from checking your mail, but unless you’re required to have your account connected to your personal devices – avoid doing it at all costs!
+While you need to have set working hours, it’s important to leave work where it is and not cave into doing any at home (even if it is quickly replying to an email).
+With technology enabling us to “stay connected” at all times, it can be hard to switch off and refrain from checking our notifications, but we must learn to resist the temptation.

 A great way to switch off is to write a to-do list and carry over any remaining tasks to the following day.
-That way, you know what to expect when you get into work, and you can start tackling your tasks from the minute that you get into work.
+That way, you know what needs to be done and you can start tackling your tasks from the minute that you get into work.

 Refusing to see the doctor about your shoulder that’s been giving you nothing but agony for a month.
 Forgetting to get your annual check five years in a row.
 And let’s not forget to mention the number of times you’ve gone into the office with a cold when you should really be tucked up in bed.

 All these actions have a knock-on effect on your productivity, as you’re constantly battling with your health.
 Instead, put your health first by leading a healthier lifestyle.
-Eat healthily, drink lots of water and set some time aside to exercise.
+Eat healthier meals, drink lots of water and set some time aside to exercise.

-If you tend to spend a lot of time procrastinating and putting off certain tasks, you will benefit from investing in time tracking tools.
-This will help you identify where it is that you’re wasting time and it will help you get rid of interruptions and focus on meeting your deadlines.
+If you tend to spend a lot of time procrastinating and putting off certain tasks, you’ll benefit from investing in time-tracking tools.
+This will help you identify where it is that you’re wasting time, and get rid of interruptions and focus on meeting your deadlines.

 Another great way to increase productivity is to work using the Pomodoro method which requires you to work in short spouts to ensure you’re fully focused for the entire 25 minutes (as illustrated below).
 The short breaks also allow you to reset your mindset and concentrate on the task at hand.